pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createbt/01-introduction.md

 ---
-title: Migrate a Site That Was Created with Build Tools to Drupal (Latest)
+title: Migrate a Site That Was Created with Build Tools to the Latest Version of Drupal
 subtitle: Introduction
 description: Learn how to migrate a Drupal 8 Site to the latest version of Drupal
 cms: "Drupal"